Azure/azure-rest-api-specs/documentation/ci-fix.md

 4. Below `Read Temp File` find the .json object and search within to locate the `apiViewArtifact` property.
 5. If not present, the APIView parser for the language failed to generate the `APIView Token Artifacts`.
 6. Please contact [APIView Support Teams Channel] for assistance.

+## `SDK azure-powershell`

+> [!IMPORTANT]
+>
+> - This check is never blocking merging of a spec PR , even if it fails.
+> - The `SDK azure-powershell` check is owned by the Shanghai division of the Azure SDK team,
+    not the core Redmond Azure SDK team.

+The owner of this check is Yeming Liu from the Shanghai division of the Azure SDK team.
+Please reach out to him with with any questions or concerns.

 ## `SDK azure-sdk-for-*` checks, like `SDK azure-sdk-for-go`